 When this supplement is taken on a regular basis, it can help users feel lighter, more energized, and healthier overall.
 It contains 50 billion live cultures from 10 probiotic strains, and is completely dairy and gluten free.
 Furthermore, the vegetable capsule is formulated for targeted delivery.

 7. Best Non-GMO Option: Bio Schwartz Advanced Strength Probiotic

 This highly potent probiotic contains 40 billion CFUs per serving, which is much stronger than other options on the market.
 It is more effective than other probiotics because the bacteria are able to survive through stomach acids until they reach the lower GI tract.
 The unique stomach acid protection system in this product increases the survivability rate by 20 times on average compared to other available probiotics.

 The company behind this product also ensures its potency until the listed expiration date, allowing you to be sure that you are getting a high-quality product.
 Additionally, these probiotics are shelf-stable and therefore do not require refrigeration.

 This probiotic is made with 100% natural ingredients that are GMO-free.
 They go through a complete analysis for quality, safety, and efficacy after being manufactured.
 Third-party, independent labs conduct testing for purity and potency to limit the potential for bias and verify that the ingredients in the product are pure, safe, and representative of what is listed on the label.

-The Vitamin Bounty Women's Pro-Daily is the best product overall.
+The Nature's Bounty Probiotic 10 is the best product overall.
 The proprietary blend of powerful and transformative bacteria in this probiotic is especially beneficial for women.